KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 **Interpretation**
 - A Nexus (C8) is exactly the categorical pushout: a universal object joining B and C over A.
-- If seal compatibility fails, the pushout collapses into E8 (Severed).
+- If seal compatibility fails, the pushout degenerates into E8 (Severed).

 ---